 Having served as director of the ILSP, I can assure you that we are committed to working with you to ensure that your educational experience at WCL is rewarding.
 We hope that you will join us by becoming a part of this dynamic program.

 Claudio Grossman, Dean

 American University Washington College of Law

 Thank you for your interest in the International Legal Studies Program.
 You will discover that our program offers you much more than a degree.
 It also provides the opportunity to study international law with students from about sixty countries and to become part of a global network of international lawyers who share information, contacts, and ideas with each other.

-Students may choose to specialize in one of seven areas: International Business Law, International Human Rights Law, International Organizations, International Environmental Law, Gender & the Law, Free Trade Agreements & Regional Integration, and International & Comparative Intellectual Property Law.
+Students may choose to specialize in one of seven areas: International Business Law, International Human Rights Law, International Organizations, International Environmental Law, Gender & the Law, Free Trade Agreements & Regional Integration, International & Comparative Intellectual Property Law and International Commercial Arbitration.

 Each of our LLM students creates a course of study that matches his or her own career goals.
 ILSP students may take advantage of the many resources and internships available through WCL and in the Washington, D.C. area.
 Our students also benefit from the many conferences on issues of interest to international lawyers sponsored by the International Legal Studies Program and the Washington College of Law.

 WCL offers a friendly, supportive atmosphere.
 Our faculty members take great pride in developing good working relationships with students, and are available to discuss course materials as well as questions related to the study of law in general.
 Whether you need assistance with registering for courses, searching for an internship, or finding your niche in the city, the ILSP staff is here to help you.